flpmcruz/diplomas-generator/readme.md

-# this is a tool to generate titles from list of names
+# This is a tool to generate diplomas from list of names

 # Basic Usage